Ricci almost solitons: complete examples: Basic formulas

 \section{Basic formulas}

 We consider an $n$-dimensional Riemannian manifold $(M,g) \cong \mathbb{R} \times (M_*,g)$ with $n \geq 2$ and with a warped product metric

 and a function $f(t)$ defined on the basis.
-Unless stated otherwise, it will be assumed that $h$ and $f$ are smooth functions and $h'$ is not constant.
-Then the gradients of $h$ and $f$ appear as $h'\partial_t$ and $f'\partial_t$, respectively, and the Hessian tensors are $\nabla^2 h=h'' g$ on the one hand and
+Unless stated otherwise, it will be assumed that $h$ and $f$ are smooth functions and $h'$ is not constant and non-zero.
+Isolated zeros of $h'$ are allowed if the metric singularity is removable, as it is the case for polar coordinates.
+The gradients of $h$ and $f$ appear as $h'\partial_t$ and $f'\partial_t$, respectively, and the Hessian tensors are $\nabla^2 h=h'' g$ on the one hand and

 and

 for any $X$ perpencidular to $\partial_t$ on the other hand.